JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 # Dockerfile

-According to docker documentation, A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+According to the Docker documentation, a Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.

 - [Dockerfile best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)

 We are using Python 3.8 slim image.
 The slim image is a paired down version of the full image.
 This image generally only installs the minimal packages needed to run your particular tool.

 ![step11](./steps/step11.png)

-There is an interesting article in [Medium](https://medium.com/) talking about different docker images, do check that out.
+There is an interesting article in [Medium](https://medium.com/) talking about different Docker images, do check that out.

 - [Alpine, Slim, Stretch, Buster, Jessie, Bullseye — What are the Differences in Docker Images?](https://medium.com/swlh/alpine-slim-stretch-buster-jessie-bullseye-bookworm-what-are-the-differences-in-docker-62171ed4531d)